MedicareQuick is here to help.

 The easiest way to learn about Medicare is through our Medicare Class site.
-Something you should know is that most Medicare Classes near you are taught by someone who sells Medicare insurance, either Medicare Advantage or Medicare Supplement.
+Something you should know is that most Medicare Classes near you are taught by someone who sells Medicare insurance, either Medicare Advantage Plans or Medicare Supplements.
 Even if they are Educational in nature, you might feel pressure to meet with that person.

 Additionally, I'm writing this as we are still in the COVID-19 crisis.
 Even if there were no COVID-19, there is still the possibility of getting ill when you meet with crowds of people.
 Someone might cough or sneeze near you, and then BAM!
 You're sick in a couple of days.

 You obviously have access to the internet or you wouldn't be reading this.
 Why not get your information at home, where you a cozy and comfortable, with no pressure or risk of getting sick?
 Just go to our Medicare Classes Near Me site.
-The very first class discusses the difference between original Medicare, Medicare Advantage, and Medicare Supplement.
+The very first class discusses the difference between original Medicare, Medicare Advantage, and Medicare Supplements.
 It's a great place to start because that is where the majority of questions are.

 There are additional classes on the site too, for more detailed questions.
 And best of all, it's all free to you, the consumer.
 (We do ask that insurance brokers pay for our guidance, which is only fair since they are competing with us for your business).

-Of course, we do local workshops as well.
-And we provide 1:1 counseling/discussions/advice to people who would like more assistance.
+Of course, we do local workshops as well, and we provide 1:1 counseling/discussions/advice to people who would like more assistance.
 After all, that's how we get paid.

 How can I speak with you?

 I love talking with people who have questions about their Medicare!
 There are a couple of ways to reach me.
 The first is to send me an email through this site.
 To do that, just go to https://medicarequick.com/contact-medicare-quick/